-6.2.
-Baseline
+2. Baseline

-To the extent possible, PBO will publish both an economic and fiscal forecast at the beginning of the election costing period.
+PBO will publish both an economic and fiscal projection at the beginning of the election costing period.
 This will be the baseline medium-term fiscal framework for PBO's estimates during the election costing period and may be used by parties to prepare their platforms.

-PBO will assume that all announcements made by the Government of Canada prior to the election costing period enter the economic and fiscal baseline.
+PBO will assume that all announcements made by the Government of Canada prior to the election proposal costing period enter the economic and fiscal baseline.
 This includes announcements that may or may not have been enacted or come into force.

-6.3.
-Time Horizon
+3. Time Horizon

-PBO typically prepares medium-term budget framework forecasts and costings for the current fiscal year and five additional years, as this is generally long enough for the full effect of most policy changes to be integrated, even if phased in gradually.
+PBO typically prepares medium-term budget framework projections and costings for the current fiscal year and five additional years, as this is generally long enough for the full effect of most policy changes to be integrated.

-6.4.
-Basis of Accounting
+4. Basis of Accounting